 - American College of Rheumatology (2025).
 "Plasma Exchange (Plasmapheresis)."
 ACR patient guidance

 This article is for informational purposes and does not replace individual medical consultation.
+For longevity, therapeutic plasma exchange should be considered investigational/off-label and dependent on individual medical assessment.

 Want to know if plasma exchange is right for you?
 Talk to our medical team and design a personalized protocol at Balneario de Cofrentes, Valencia.